sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

     - others?
 ~~~~~~

 When registering for the first time, the component will send identifying information including the component type and a name.
-If the component is reestablishing communications, for example after a restart of the component or deployment of a new version, the component only needs to supply its previously generated (and persisted) [component-unique-identifier].
+If the component is re-establishing communications, for example after a restart of the component or deployment of a new version, the component only needs to supply its previously generated (and persisted) [component-unique-identifier].

 ### Request Processing
 When the Manager receives the component's request for onboarding, it will: